rg4444/e_invoice_Latvia/README.md

 This app runs compiled Schematron XSLT using **Saxon-HE** (Java) and parses the **SVRL** output to list failures/warnings.

 **Setup**
 1. Ensure Java is present inside the container.
-The Dockerfile installs `openjdk-17-jre-headless` and downloads `saxon-he.jar` to `/opt/saxon/saxon-he.jar`.
+The Dockerfile installs `openjdk-17-jre-headless` and downloads `saxon-he.jar` to `/opt/saxon/saxon-he.jar` (plus the required `xmlresolver.jar`).
 2. Place compiled rules under: